dotnet/docs-maui/docs/platform-integration/storage/preferences.md

 # Preferences

-This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) Essentials `IPreferences` interface.
+This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IPreferences` interface.
 This interface helps store app preferences in a key/value store.
 The `IPreferences` interface is exposed through the `Preferences.Default` property.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]